wangxr0526/EasIFA2.0_Core/README.md

     --verbose
 ```

+**Note:** All file paths in the batch input JSON are resolved relative to your current working directory.

-See `BATCH_PREDICTION_GUIDE.md` for detailed batch prediction instructions and JSON format.
+See `BATCH_PREDICTION_GUIDE.md` for more detailed batch prediction instructions.

 ### Python API